OlgaRozina/JSON/README.md

 $ git push
 ```
 ***
 ## 7.Edit the content of the file “new.json” - write information about yourself.
-Everything is written in json format
+Everything is written in json format:
 ```
 $ vim new.json
 press i